tatwater/launch/README.md

 ### Naming conventions

 - Be descriptive and clear!
 A fully-written name like "New Object Name" is clearer than an initilisms like "NON" or abbreviations like using "Obj" instad of "Object".
-- For CSS hooks (classes, IDs, and data attributes), use a lowercase, hyphenated scheme, like `new-object-name`
+- For CSS and JavaScript hooks (classes, IDs, and data attributes), use a lowercase, hyphenated scheme, like `new-object-name`
 - For JavaScript variables and functions, use a lower-camelcase scheme, like `newObjectName` (Never upper-camelcase like `NewObjectName`!)

 ### Sass